webhooksite/docs/docs/faq.markdown

 For Free users, the URL – and its data – is automatically removed after 7 days with no activity.

 For Pro and Enterprise URLs, URLs never automatically expire, but data is removed after 365 days.

+## What's a Webhook.site Token?

+A *token* is how a Webhook.site URL is referred to in our API, essentially the technical name for it.
+A *token* has a unique UUID, which is also the Web address, email address and DNSHook address.
+It acts as a container for requests, emails and DNS queries.
+[More about Tokens](/api/tokens.html)

 ## How do I transfer my Webhook.site account and data?